samanthalwong/gammapy/docs/maps/index.rst

 Introduction
 ============

-`gammapy.maps` contains classes for representing pixelized data structures with at least two spatial dimensions representing coordinates on a sphere (e.g. an image in celestial coordinates).
-These classes support an arbitrary number of non-spatial dimensions and can represent images (2D), cubes (3D), or hypercubes (4+D).
+`gammapy.maps` contains classes for representing pixelized data structures on the sphere with arbitrary number of non-spatial dimensions.
+These classes support data described with at least two spatial dimensions representing coordinates on a sphere (e.g. an image in celestial coordinates) and can represent images (2D), cubes (2+1D), or hypercubes (2+nD).
+They also support multi-dimensional data defined in simple regions localized on the sphere and can represent spectra (1D) or hyperspectra (1+nD).

 Two pixelization schemes are supported:

 * WCS : Projection onto a 2D cartesian grid following the conventions of the World Coordinate System (WCS).
 Pixels are square in projected